Morcatko/EspHome-Editor/README.md

 Since this project is in an early stage, it has limited functionality and specific requirements:

-- The ESPHome instance must be accessible without authentication (i.e., Home Assistant add-on is not supported).
+- The ESPHome instance must be accessible without authentication.
-- The Web UI does not support local file management.
+- The Web UI does support only basic local file management.
-- ESPHome devices cannot be created directly from the Editor.

 See [Documentation](docs/index.md) for more info